codatio/codat-docs/README.md

 ### Create a .env file

-The docusaurus config expects certain environment variables defined.
+The docusaurus config expects certain environment variables to be defined.
 We've included `.env.example` - copy this and rename it to `.env`.
 You can enter any random string for the IDs.

 ```
 copy .env.example .env # on Windows